 Global fits provide a comprehensive statistical framework for evaluating and comparing BSM models by simultaneously analyzing multiple experimental constraints to determine the most viable parameter ranges and model predictions.
 In this white paper, the global fit analysis has been performed for SMEFT, 2HDM, and various SUSY models for CEPC.
 The CEPC offers a 1-3 order improvement on Higgs coupling SMEFT operators and a 1-2 order improvement on electroweak vector-fermion couplings, especially for leptons and second/third-generation quarks, compared to HL-LHC.
 For 2HDM, the precision measurement of the Higgs and Z-pole at CEPC can constrain the Higgs parameter $|\cos(\beta - \alpha)|$ to less than 0.008, and the typical mass splitting of heavy Higgs to less than about 200 GeV.
-For small $\tan \beta$ , the SUSY scale can be raised to above 1 TeV using the precision data of Higgs and electroweak measurements.
+For small tan β , the SUSY scale can be raised to above 1 TeV using the precision data of Higgs and electroweak measurements.

-In summary, CEPC will serve as a next-generation precision facility, which can uniquely probe Higgs boson properties while exploring Beyond the Standard Model physics with unprecedented sensitivity.
+In summary, CEPC could determine the Higgs boson properties and explore Beyond the Standard Model physics with unprecedented sensitivity.
 As a future Higgs factory, it will produce millions of Higgs bosons in a clean experimental environment, enabling detailed studies of Higgs properties that could reveal deviations from Standard Model predictions.
 These deviations may point to new physics, such as hidden couplings to dark matter, mixing with dark sector particles, or mechanisms explaining neutrino masses.
 The CEPC will also investigate the Higgs potential, which is crucial for understanding electroweak symmetry breaking and the possibility of a first-order phase transition in the early universe-a key requirement for explaining matter-antimatter asymmetry.
 In addition to Higgs studies, CEPC will excel in probing light dark matter and dark sector particles, which are challenging to detect at hadron colliders like the LHC.
-Its high-precision measurements of Higgs and Z bosons could uncover rare decays or signals of long-lived particles, offering insights into theories like supersymmetry or hidden dark forces.
-Its ability to reconstruct soft particles and missing energy makes it uniquely sensitive to compressed spectra and weakly interacting scenarios.
+Its high-precision measurements of Higgs and

 FIG. 101: The typical energy scale of New Physics that could be probed at the CEPC.
 The left column corresponds to a specialized New Physics Model of SUSY, and exotic New Physics signal searches, including Axion-like particles, and scalar particles in seesaw Models.
 The middle and right columns correspond to New Physics search via EFT.